simonkamp/curve-trees/readme.md

 The bulletproofs implementation is based on [dalek bulletproofs](https://github.com/dalek/bulletproofs) and the [arkworks algebra library](https://github.com/arkworks-rs/algebra).

-The implementation of the pasta curves are copied from [the Mina proof-systems repo](https://github.com/o1-labs/proof-systems/tree/master/curves).
+The implementation of the pasta curves is copied from [the Mina proof-systems repo](https://github.com/o1-labs/proof-systems/tree/master/curves).

 ## LICENSE